Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 to my own lack of time.
 So I'm not pointing blaming anyone here other than myself.

-Lastly, the (lack-of) performance gains for the JIT are for architectures that I observed (mostly a range of x64 processors).
+The (lack-of) performance gains for the JIT are for architectures that I observed (mostly a range of x64 processors).
 It is possible that some architectures have real gains that I'm not aware of.

+I also added some benchmarks run on my system, where I show a speedup in some workloads, but a slowdown in others.